smurthys/smurthys.github.io/engagement.md

 happy to consider other topics in which I have sufficient expertise.
 (I will assist in finding the right speaker if I do not have expertise in the desired topic.)

-Please inquire for topics exclusive to graduate ("Masters") students.
-Many of the topics listed here also work for graduate students with attention to deeper technical aspects.
+Please inquire for topics exclusive to graduate students (Masters and PhD).
+Many of the topics listed also work for graduate students with attention to deeper technical aspects.
+Some of the listed topics are actually graduate-only as noted under pre-requisites.

 Pre-university engagement is rare, but I am generally able to engage on any topic the students and faculty wish.